-Responsibility yes, but any accountability lies with the owners/directors of an organisation to make sure that everyone understands their role and what it means in terms of protecting the organisation from leaks, breaches, etc.
+Responsibility yes, but any accountability lies with the owners/directors of an organisation.
+They have to make sure that everyone understands their role.
+That means they need to know how to protect the organisation from leaks, breaches, etc.

 Then you get the people actually doing the work (the data processors – as the law sees them) providing feedback – alright complaining – to the data controller because of what is happening at grass roots level.

 If what you do is complex enough, in the eyes of the regulation, you will also need a Data Protection Officer.
 This person reviews the output of the Data Controller and advises the owners/directors of activities that could be undertaken to reduce, or remove, risk.